shiriToker/CheineseAuction/project/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Key Features

+* **Built with Angular**
+  The front-end is developed in Angular, utilizing advanced features like components, services, reactive forms, routing, and animations to create a seamless and dynamic user experience.

+* **Real-Time Raffle Draw**
+  Participate in live raffle draws that enhance interactivity and excitement.

+* **C# .NET Backend**
+  The backend is powered by C# .NET and communicates with the front-end via Web API for user registration, login, and item management.

+* **Component-Based Architecture**
+  The project follows clean code principles, featuring reusable components, centralized state management, and a clear separation of concerns.

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.
+For more information and guidance on Angular development, refer to the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+---